 If you’re curious about how we decided which brands to include on this list, jump down to the bottom of the article.

 *Note: Most products tick all our boxes.
-Though some are not vegan, or their packaging is less than ideal.
+Though some are not vegan, or their packaging may not be 100% zero waste.
 Be sure to check.

-As a fully equipped zero waste store, EcoRoots doesn’t actually create their own waste free beauty products, they sell a variety of options (mostly skin care products, from facial oils and masks to toners and moisturizers) made by other well known plastic free beauty brands, like Meow Meow Tweet, River Organics and Bathing Culture (pictured above).
+As a fully equipped zero waste store, EcoRoots doesn’t actually create their own waste free beauty products, they sell a variety of options (mostly skin care products, from facial oils and masks to toners and moisturizers) made by other well known plastic free beauty brands, like Meow Meow Tweet, River Organics and Bathing Culture.

 Having said that, they do make their own organic reusable facial rounds for putting on or taking off makeup.

 While each brand they sell differs slightly in terms of sustainability, they’re all cruelty-free, non-toxic, SLS-free, palm oil free, largely organic, and of course, come in mostly zero waste packaging.
 There are a few products which are not vegan though, as they typically contain organic beeswax.

 EcoRoots hails from Colorado and like the lovely mountains of the beautiful state, they are purveyors of all things green.
 In addition to selling beauty care products from leading sustainable brands, this zero waste online store is close to being a one stop shop for all zero waste essentials from bathroom to kitchen reusables to cruelty free and vegan gifts.

 Best of all, everything is shipped plastic-free!
 Their materials instead include recycled cardboard boxes and compostable cornstarch packing peanuts.